Many of which are created by me, Jan Bay, nursery design enthusiast and editor of Unique Baby Gear Ideas.

 Impact: 🌟🌟🌟🌟🌟

 A painted wall instantly transforms a plain nursery.
 Geometric patterns, color blocking, or ombré effects add depth and personality.
-For artistic parents, try a whimsical mural — clouds, rainbows, or a mountain range.
-Nursery wall murals are one of the most popular baby girl nursery ideas coming in at a close second.
+For artistic parents, try a whimsical mural — clouds, rainbows, or a mountain range in your nursery color scheme.
+Nursery wall murals are one of the most popular baby boy nursery ideas on my site, with mural baby girl nursery ideas coming in at a close second.

 DIY Tip: Use painter’s tape and a laser level for clean lines.
 If you’re short on time, stencil a repeating shape like stars or polka dots for a similar designer effect.